lo-language/velo/README.md

 ## A Lo-to-JavaScript compiler, written in Node.js [![Build Status](https://travis-ci.org/lo-language/velo.svg?branch=master)](https://travis-ci.org/lo-language/velo)

 This is a proof-of-concept compiler for the [Lo](http://lo-language.org) programming language.
-It operates as a load-and-go compiler to seamlessly compile, load, and run a Lo program within a Node environment.
+It operates as a load-and-go compiler to compile, load, and run a Lo program within a Node environment.

 ## Installation